ArenKDesai/Aren-s-Notes/bayesian inferencing in soil.md

 - Y is $T\times C$ matrix of pollutant concentrations over time
 - G is TxK concentration levels from K sources over time
-- H is KxC matrix of contributions of each K sources to C pollutants
+- H is KxC matrix of contributions of each K sources to C pollutants G and H are unkown in the model